EthanGervais/Monsters-vs-Kingsmen/README.md

 ## Currently Known Bugs

- * Sometimes running `/destroyworld` will not properly delete the world file (This should be ran asynchronously - lag is the reason this breaks sometimes) If this happens, running `/buildworld` will not work properly and will finish instantly without actually generating anything.
+ * Sometimes running `/destroyworld` will not properly delete the world file (this should be ran asynchronously and currently isn't - lag is the reason this breaks sometimes).
+If this happens, running `/buildworld` will not work properly and will finish instantly without actually generating anything.
 To fix: run the `/destroyworld` command 2 times one after the other and then build the new world.